Your AI Needs a Name

 The pentesting mindset applied to AI

-I didn't start by saying "I want a chatbot."
-I started by mapping my own workflows.
-Where am I spending time?
+I didn't start by saying I want a chatbot.
+I started by mapping my own work.
+Where does my time go?
 Where are the gaps?
-What decisions am I making repeatedly that could be informed by better context?
-Then I built named agents with specific roles, each one responsible for a defined part of my business.
+What calls do I make over and over that could use better context?
+Then I built named agents.
+Each one had a role.
+Each one owned a set part of my business.

-Recursive learning is the unlock
+Recursive learning is the key

-Daniel said something in that video that was the actual unlock for me.
+Daniel said something in that video that was the key for me.
 The practice is simple: ask the AI how it could improve itself.
 What's slow?
 What context do you wish you had?
 What would make you better at this task?
 Bring that loop into your daily work and the system starts pointing at its own gaps.

 What this means if you run a business